idobenshaul10/SoftPandas/README.md

 4. Batching of initial encoding -
    - don't do it one by one
    - ~~use device (cuda, mps, tpu, etc.)~~
-5. make into a package
-   - requirements file
-   - Add image

 ### Long Term Goals:
 1. Add automatic feature extraction from images into new columns